 Professional Practice Values

 This unit covers topics that are essential for practitioners in the field of mental health including: the development of psychological therapies and how accessible they are to different communities of people; key policies and guidelines relating to common conditions; ethical codes of conduct including those from professional, regulatory and commissioning bodies and responsible practice issues.
 There will be a reflective focus to encourage self-evaluation of developing ethical knowledge and awareness.
-Learning will include direct teaching, discussion and debate, group appraisal tasks, PBL tasks relating to case vignettes.
+Learning will include direct teaching, discussion and debate, group appraisal tasks and PBL tasks relating to case vignettes.